 - George H.W.
 Bush Leaves Behind a Political Dynasty and Impressive Fortune

-- How Nancy Pelosi Has Earned Millions as She Aims to Be Speaker of the House Once More
+- How Nancy Pelosi Has Earned Millions as She’s Confirmed as Speaker of the House Once More

 - Watch: The Real Cost to Live Like Melania Trump